 Lenders Mortgage Insurance (LMI)

-Based on LVR outlined above, if this amount is greater than 80 per cent, your lender may require that you pay Lenders Mortgage Insurance (LMI).
-This is a premium paid by borrowers on loans that are perceived to be of greater risk i.e. those that have less than a 20% deposit.
+Based on LVR outlined above, if this amount is greater than 80% your lender may require you to pay lenders mortgage insurance (LMI).
+This is a premium paid by borrowers to the lender on loans that are perceived to be of greater risk i.e. those that have less than a 20% deposit.

-Before you can make an offer on a property, you need to have your finance ready to go.
-That means you’ll need pre-approval on a home loan, which is essentially confirmation that your loan provider will lend you the agreed amount provided you fulfil the requirements.
+Before you can make an offer or bid on a property, you need to have your finance ready to go.
+That means you'll need pre-approval on a home loan, which is essentially confirmation that your loan provider will lend you the agreed amount provided you fulfil the requirements.
 Pre-approval periods typically last 90 days - if you can't find and make an offer on a property in that time, you might have to re-apply.

 Principal and interest